 B. Warning: The resident remains in good standing with the Student Housing Services, but has been found responsible for violating a policy or procedure and is put “on notice” that further violations of policy may result in more severe conduct action.

 C. Probation: A resident with this status is expected to demonstrate a willingness to comply with all University and Student Housing Services policies and procedures.
-A resident with this status is not considered to be in good standing with the Student Housing Services; and may be evicted from on-campus housing in the event that further policies are violated while on probationary status.
-In addition, residents on this status may be ineligible to renew their housing contract for subsequent academic years.
+A resident with this status is not considered to be in good standing with the Student Housing Services and may be evicted from on-campus housing in the event that further policies are violated while on probationary status.

-When a resident is found responsible for violating a policy, they may be assigned a conduct sanction.
-The goal of a conduct sanction is to restore damage to the community or to individual relationships; and/or educate the resident on the impact her/his behavior has on the community; and/or address other behavioral needs.
-Sanctions assigned by hearing officers may be one or more of the following:
+When a resident is found responsible for violating a policy, the resident may be assigned an educational sanction.
+The goal of an educational sanction is to restore damage to the community or to individual relationships; and/or to educate the resident on the impact her/his behavior has on the community; and/or address other behavioral needs.
+Sanctions assigned by a hearing officer/board may be one or more of the following: